ComradDoge/DogeEU4/README.md

 Balance
 - Yanhzhou +15 settlers removed to slow down its unfettered expansion
 - Some building logic tweaked for AI to focus on production and military buildings
+- Strenghten Industry T7 reform tax_modifier -10>-25
+- Political Absolutism T9 max_absolutism modifier 5>10
+- Regional Representation T8 territory_min_autonomy -20>-25

 Localisatioon
 - Trade Good tech requirements
+- Native T4 "Trade with Foreigners" effect made clearer

 Fixes
-- Gaeldom Brittany mission fixed
+- Gaeldom Brittany mission does not require a port in an inland province
 - Nutmeg variable for goods_saves

 UI/GFX
 - Release screen list made longer to see more countries
-- Mercury Icon is different and totally drinkable
+- Mercury Icon is different and is totally drinkable
 - East Indies subcontinent has a new building graphic on the map
+- Asian roof tiles changed colour

 [/quote]